-return that is usually based on the movement in the value of reference assets such as a share index, securities or other assets.
+return that is usually based on the movement in the value of reference assets such as a share index, security or other asset.
 Some issuers also call their structured products names such as 'exchange traded notes', 'exchange traded commodities', 'exchange traded international securities' or 'trackers'.
 While some of these names sound similar to 'exchange traded funds', these structured